Visyond/website-hugo/site/content/pricings/new-pricing-page.md

               tooltip: >-
                 Get a bird’s-eye view of spreadsheet structure, detect root causes of errors and anomalies.
           planCardIcon: /img/pricing/STANDARD.png
+          limitsListHeader: 'Up to 5:'
           limitsList:
-            - limitTitle: 5 projects / user
+            - limitTitle: Projects per user
               limitTooltip: The number of simultaneously active projects that each user can work on.
-            - limitTitle: 5 dashboards / project
+            - limitTitle: Dashboards per project
               limitTooltip: >-
                 The number of online dashboards you can create in each project and share with other people.
-            - limitTitle: 5 scenarios / project
+            - limitTitle: Scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create and switch between in each of your projects.
 Not available in the Excel add-in.
-            - limitTitle: 5 charts / project
+            - limitTitle: Charts per project
               limitTooltip: >-
                 The number of charts you can create and add to dashboards in each project.
-            - limitTitle: 5 guests / project
+            - limitTitle: Guests per project
               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
 Each invited person must have a Visyond account.
           planCardDescription: >-
             If you need more dashboards and share them with more collaborators.
-          planCardTitle: Standard Dashboards
+          planCardTitle: Standard <br/>Dashboards
           planCardLabelColor: '#00C9FF'
           planCardPriceColor: '#00C9FF'
         - PricePrimary: $18